Accessory auricle: Classification

 The several components or degrees of development range from an ear tag, preauricular appendage, preauricular tag, or accessory tragus, to supernumerary ears or polyotia.
 It is a relatively common congenital anomaly of the first branchial arch or second branchial arches.
 Other anomalies may be present concurrently, including cleft palate, cleft lip, or mandibular hypoplasia.
 There is a known association with Goldenhar syndrome (oculo-auriculo-vertebral syndrome) and with Wildervanck syndrome.
 There may also be an association with congenital cartilaginous rest of the neck.

 Management

 Simple surgical excision is curative.
 The recommended treatment is that the skin is peeled off the extra-auricular tissue and protruding cartilage remnants are trimmed.
 Normal appearance is achieved in majority of cases.
 The reconstruction successful in true cases of accessory auricle, as it also is in individuals with auricular appendages.

 Epidemiology

-These lesions usually present in neonates, although they may not come to clinical attention until adulthood (for cosmetic reasons).
+These lesions usually present in newborns, although they may not come to clinical attention until adulthood (for cosmetic reasons).
 There is no gender predilection.
 They are present in approximately 3–6 per 1000 live births.